-As a startup, finding office space can be a bit tricky as your office space needs might be very different in six months than they are today.
-You probably can’t predict how many employees you will have in a few years, or how the budget will look.
+As a startup, finding office space can be a bit tricky as your office space needs might be very different six months from now.
+You probably can’t predict how many employees you will have in a few years or what your company’s financial position will look like.
 Let’s be real, you may not even be around in three years.
 That being the case, you are looking for flexible office space.
 You don’t want to sign a 3-5 year lease because what you need today will not be what you need then.
 So what are your options?
 Luckily, the options for flexible, short-term office space are more plentiful and easier to access than ever.

 There are several additional challenges startups must work through in order to get situated.
 Let’s first take a look at a few reasons why traditional office space might be a challenge for startups.

 Landlords may think your business is cool and has great potential, but at the end of the day, they aren’t thrilled to lease your company office space.
 Why?
 First and foremost, you are risky.
 Your business is much more likely to default than a fortune 500 company.
 You are like a guy with a credit score of 400 who’s asking a bank to loan him money to buy a Maserati.
 Second, they know you don’t want to sign a long-term lease.
 The value of a building is based in large part on future cash flows.
 Short term leases aren’t as valuable to owners.

 Startup businesses are dynamic.
 If successful, they will outgrow their space quickly.
 They need the flexibility to expand or contract as their business changes.
 Landlords look for 3-10 year leases.
 You probably don’t want to sign a 5 or even 3 year lease without any termination options.

 Since you are at a greater risk of default, the landlord will more than likely want a larger-than-normal deposit, unless you have the financials to prove otherwise.
 A security deposit can range from one months’ rent to 1 year of rent.